onurkaymak/hairSalon/README.md

 - Enter a database name of your choice.

-- Click OK and navigate to the tab called Import Progress, click Start Import at the bottom right corner of the window.
+- Click OK and navigate to the tab called `"Import Progress"`, click `"Start Import"` at the bottom right corner of the window.

 ### IMPORTANT